 If you don’t know which type to choose, we have reviewed the top pull behind aerator available, including things to consider before purchasing.
 If you’re in a rush, you can confidently pick from our top three picks below.

-48 inch spring activated core plugger that can mow the lawn and remove loose clippings.
-Manufactured in United States to maintain build quality.
+48-inch spring-activated core plugger that can mow the lawn and remove loose clippings.
+Manufactured in the United States to maintain build quality.

-40 inch aerator with weight tray that can hold up to 150 lbs.
-Universal hitch allows you to hook it up with mower or lawn tractor.
+40-inch aerator with weight tray that can hold up to 150 lbs.
+Universal hitch allows you to hook it up with a mower or lawn tractor.

-Durable and sturdy spike aerator with 40 inch width to cover large area with each pass.
+Durable and sturdy spike aerator with 40-inch width to cover a large area with each pass.
 Reasonably priced to maintain your lawn without spending much.

 Top Pull Behind Aerator in the Market